 At each port of call, there will be several excursions/activities you can take part in while in port, to make the most of your visit.
 These excursions vary in intensity to suit people of any abilities/adventure levels, and the prices can vary anywhere between $10 and $500 (guesstimate).
 This is where I believe in spending some money, but not necessarily doing an excursion at every port of call.
-Plan your excursions in advance can save some money, help you get the most of your vacation, and the best experiences out of the destination for you.
+Planning your excursions in advance can save some money, and help you get the most out of your vacation, and the best experiences out of the destination for you.
 What you do is up to you, but I recommend picking at least one port where you explore on your own.
 This is the best way to see the local culture, enjoy great food, and have a real authentic experience.
 Clearly pick your ‘self-explore’ days appropriately to ensure comfort and safety.

 Every cruise offers different ‘deals’ to help you maximize your travel experience.
 Sometimes, these are a great deal, other times, not so much.
 When booking your cruise, look at the cost of booking with and without packages and see if it is worth it to you.

-If you like your cocktails, the drink package can be good, however, if the occasional cocktail is all you will drink, then it is best to just buy as needed.
+If you like your cocktails, the drink package can be good; however, if the occasional cocktail is all you will drink, then it is best just to buy as needed.
 The dining package is nice, but unless you get it for free, it may just be a waste of money.
 The food in the main dining rooms is amazing – and free.

-Other ‘deals’ are the internet, in room credit, cabin fees, etc. Again, look to see if it is worth it before you jump right in.
+Other ‘deals’ are the internet, in-room credit, cabin fees, etc. Again, look to see if it is worth it before you jump right in.
 Internet service is notoriously bad on board the ships, so it may not be worth the price.
 Evaluate which ‘deals’ are best for you, if any at all.